m-crown/OMEinfo/README.md

 OMEinfo is provided as a Docker container and command line tool, which can be easily set up in a local environment or on cloud-based platforms.

 ### Pre-built docker image
 1. Install Docker on your machine following the [official installation guide](https://docs.docker.com/get-docker/).
+NOTE: If running on Windows, Docker will also require Windows Subsystem for Linux to be installed - see the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+You may also need to disable or allow WSL access to the internet in your firewall.
 2. Pull the Docker image from Docker-Hub: `docker pull mattcrown/omeinfo:latest` or `docker pull mattcrown/omeinfo:1.0.0`
-3. Run the Docker container: `docker run -p 8050:8050 omeinfo`
+3. Run the Docker container: `docker run -p 8050:8050 mattcrown/omeinfo:latest` or `docker run -p 8050:8050 mattcrown/omeinfo:1:0:0` (see usage section for more parameters when running the docker container).

 ### Build image from Source
 1. Install Docker on your machine following the [official installation guide](https://docs.docker.com/get-docker/).
+NOTE: If running on Windows, Docker will also require Windows Subsystem for Linux to be installed - see the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install).
+You may also need to disable or allow WSL access to the internet in your firewall.
 2. Clone this repository: `git clone https://github.com/m-crown/OMEinfo.git`
 3. Navigate to the project app directory: `cd OMEinfo/OMEinfo`
 4. Build the Docker image: `docker build -t omeinfo .` Note: you may need to prefix this command with sudo.